+Laymen may not be able to completely avoid acts of larceny (that is acts of unlawfor them to practise ahimsa (non violence) to the fullest extent.
+But they are able to shun to be avoided.
 IV.
-Vows of abstenttion from gross unchastity or sexual relations:

-It is not possible for laymen to lead a life of complete celibacy.
-However, they must not have sexual relations with any females other than their own wives and be contented.
+Vows of abstention from gross unchastity or sexual relations: It is not possible for laymen to lead a life of complete celibacy.
+However, they must not have sexual relations with any females other than their own wives and be contentother than their own wives and be contented.
 Even then they should lead a life of complete celibacy with their wives and that also should be restricted to for some days every month.

-V. Vow of limiting of acquisitions and possessions:
+V. Vow of limiting of acquisitions and possessions :